zakagan/WordFormable/README.md

 Each word token needs to be checked with the character table, character by character.
 Before this can be done, the table needs to be recopied from the base string in order to properly keep track for the frequency of characters.
 If the table used for comparisons was refilled directly from the base string, it's computation time would depend on the length of the base string.
 But instead this table is recopied from the original character table, which is filled from reading the base string only once, on initialization.
 Since the size of the ASCII table is constant at 128 characters, reloading the comparison table requires constant time.

-So each check within the main loop depends on the average length of words within the text file M. Then if there are N words in the textfile, the complexity is O(N*M).
+So the time complexity of each individual token comparison is fairly constant, leaving the total time complexity of this solution to be O(N).

+Thus WordPercentTable is dependent only on the number of words within the file.
+This leads to a somewhat unexpected result where, given two files with identical file size, the calculation will complete faster for the file with a larger M. That's because the text-file's size is proportional to N*M, so the file with longer words will also have a fewer total number of words.

 More On WordPercentPrecomputeSort
 -------